-- 31.-(1) An air mail packet (except a Forces letter) shall bear an "Air Mail" label, or be marked conspicuously with the words "Air Mail" or with such other words as may indicate the desire of the sender that the packet shall be conveyed by an air mail service. - (2) An air mail packet shall be conveyed in accordance with such rules as may be prescribed. - (3) Every air letter and Forces letter shall comply with the requirements of the Postmaster-General as to the paper used, its dimensions and the form and manner in which it is made up, the position of the stamp and the particulars appearing on the outside; and nothing shall be enclosed with the letter. - (4) A letter shall only be transmissible as a Forces letter if it is addressed to any such country or destination as may from time to time be prescribed.
+- 28.-(1) An air mail packet shall bear an "Air Mail" label, or be marked conspicuously with the words "Air Mail" or with such other words as may indicate the desire of the sender that the packet shall be conveyed by an air mail service. - (2) An air mail packet shall be conveyed in accordance with such rules as may be prescribed. - (3) Every air letter shall comply with the requirements of the Postmaster-General as to the paper used, its dimensions and the form and manner in which it is made up, the position of the stamp, and the particulars appearing on the outside; and nothing shall be enclosed with the letter.